bennord/appstore-tools/README.md

 Tools for the AppStore Connect API.

-This package is designed to provide a way to store AppStore data (descriptions, keywords, screenshots, previews, etc) in a `git` repo and publish changes from the command line or python script.
+This package provides methods to publish, download, and list information about AppStore meta-data (descriptions, keywords, screenshots, previews, etc).
+Combined with a deployment workflow (such as github actions), the AppStore meta-data can be tracked and deployed along side the rest of the app's source code and assets.

 ## Install